 While falling down the rabbit hole of internet links one day, I happened upon an article from 2015 that begged for help getting to the point.
 In the spirit of showing rather than just telling (and with apologies to the engineers), here’s my “before and after” treatment.

-The original began with these three sentences, deemed “very hard to read” by the Hemingway app:
+The original began with these three sentences, deemed “very hard to read” by the Hemingway app, as shown in red:

 The first lengthy sentence stops readers in their tracks.
 It leads with so many titles and acronyms, it takes 44 words to get to one lonely verb, led.
 And can you tell what’s significant?
 Hard to say, but I’m guessing it’s the involvement of these engineers.
 My revision includes details about the other delegates from a later paragraph for better flow: